CalebMcCurdy/Heart-Disease/README.md

 This dataset is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.

 This allows for the sharing and adaptation of the datasets for any purpose, provided that the appropriate credit is given.

-## Acknowledgments
-A special thanks to our University of San Diego Professor Parastoo Qarabaqi, PhD.